orassayag/auto-packages-updater/README.md

 2. Read the full instructions guide in INSTRUCTIONS.md file.
 3. Run the script by 'npm start' in the terminal and let the magic begin. :)

-In the terminal: npm start
+In the terminal: 'npm start'.

 Happy testing! :)

 ### Prerequisites

-You'll need to install VSCode, Node, and clone the application, and in the terminal run npm i.
+You'll need to install VSCode, Node, and clone the application, and in the terminal run: 'npm i'.

 ## Built With